This summit is part of Techfestival: a 3-day festival in Copenhagen with 200+ events on humans and technology.

 - What issues, risks and challenges does an open-source approach pose within the food industry?

 The main goal is to create a tangible and realistic plan with next steps and real commitments from people involved, to generate progression towards the goals defined on the day.
-Based on an open-source approach, we hope develop a concrete foundation to mobilise ambassadors and democratise the future of food.
+Based on an open-source approach, we hope to develop a concrete foundation to mobilise ambassadors and democratise the future of food.

 Who are your hosts?